-Brazil is one of the largest and most amazing countries in the world.
-Every year, millions of tourists choose to visit this extraordinary place, but you have to be well prepared if you want to enjoy your Brazilian holiday without mishap.
+Every year, millions of tourists choose to visit this extraordinary country, but you have to be well prepared if you want to enjoy your Brazilian holiday without mishap.

 1 – Protect yourself